Call For Support

 Private support is critical.

 The intensity of Phase 2 will require $3 million per year.
 To meet our deadline, we will rely increasingly on donations from individuals and private institutions.
 This support will complement federal grant funding and will allow us to continue the pace of our work to complete the battery of tasks that will culminate with first-in-human testing.
-Every gift, therefore, to The Kidney Project brings us that much closer to saving and improving the lives of patients with end stage renal disease.
+Every gift, therefore, to The Kidney Project brings us that much closer to saving and improving the lives of patients with kidney failure.

 We have the expertise to succeed.